artemis-prime/chess-two-ways/just-the-chess/CORE_ARCH.md

 ````

-We can now see the core sturctural and behavioral patterns in the core work and effect the UI.
+We have discussed enought to show how the core structural and behavioral patterns in the domain work, and how the UI responds to them.

-## **Notable Implementation Specifics**
+## **Notable Features and Implementation Details**

 ### **Undo / Redo support**
 There is a stack of `ActionRecord`'s that can be traversed back and forth.
 An `ActionRecord` can be "applied" to the Game in three modes: `'do' | 'undo' | 'redo'`.
 This contains and encapsulates state transitions simply and intuitively.

-### **Action methods**
+### **Action Resolution System**
+This has been partially discussed above.
 With Drag and Drop in mind, a move is conceived as follows:

   ```
   // Resolution resulting from resolveAction() for the